Skip to content

 It’s Time for a Review of Alix’s Apocalypse

-Alix’s Apocalypse came about as a short story during 2021, when I was working to keep sharp between NaNoWriMo outings.
+Alix’s Apocalypse came about as a short story during the first quarter of 2021, when I was working to keep sharp between NaNoWriMo outings.
+I wrote with one-word prompts in alphabetical order.

 Background